Telerik-Verified-Plugins/AppleWatch/README.md

 ##UI widgets
-Let's start off with the fun stuff: how do we create those Watch widgets with JavaScript?
+Let's start off with the fun stuff: how do we create Watch UI widgets with JavaScript?

 ####Common properties